 Use the RMR-141 first to address the mold and mildew.
 (Note that this product is bleach-free, phosphate-free, and non-abrasive.)
 Allow it to dry, then spray the RMR-86 to remove the stain.
 Finally, mist the RMR-141 again lightly to disinfect and prevent regrowth.
 These treatments can be used on nearly all washable surfaces, so whether your problem is in the shower or on your kitchen counters, you’re covered.

-Best Outdoor: Wet & Forget Wet and Forget Moss, Mold, Mildew & Algae Stain Remover
+Wet and Forget Moss, Mold, Mildew, and Algae Stain Remover

 If your mildew concerns are concentrated outside, your basic shower cleaner won't cut it.
 You’re going to need something that can cover large surfaces, and that’s going to be heavy-duty enough to tackle mildew in the rain, humidity, or damp weather.
 This Wet & Forget treatment is perfect.
 It makes 3 gallons, so you’ll have plenty to treat an entire deck or tool shed, and the spray-and-leave formula requires no washing, so it’s extremely easy to use.
 It’s also bleach-free and non-acidic, and works with the rain to gently remove stains.